Introduction on planning a trip to South Africa:

 Johannesburg/Soweto: I highly recommend visiting this area.
 Johannesburg is the largest city in South Africa.
 It is located inland in the Gauteng province.
 Places of interest in Johannesburg and Soweto include the Apartheid Museum, the Hector Pieterson Museum, the Mandela Museum, the Johannesburg Art Gallery and Nelson Mandela Square.
 There is a UNESCO World Heritage site located 16 miles from the city called “The Cradle of Humankind”.
 There is lion reserve as well as a zoo.
 We went on safari at the Pilanesberg Game Reserve which was 2 ½ hours away.
 You may have also heard of Sun City resort.
 It is 2 ½ hours from Johannesburg.
 Check out my post “Street Scenes from Soweto South Africa” for a look at what to expect.

 Cape Town: Known for its beauty, Cape Town is the capital of South Africa that sits on the Atlantic Ocean.
 It is very scenic with mountainous views all around you.
+It’s an iconic South Africa travel destination.
 Points of interest include Table Mountain, Robben Island, Victoria & Alfred Waterfront, Kirstenbosch National Botanical Gardens, Boulders Beach, Cape of Good Hope and wine country including Stellenbosch.

 When should you go?